 We have seen it happen during the Chennai floods, the downpour in Mumbai every year, and recently during the Kerala floods.

-These updates helped people to reach out to their loved ones who were untraceable, raise funds for relief work, and provide useful information on emergency numbers, shelter homes, transportation, and even availability of food in the local areas.
-It also helped the law enforcement agencies and NGOs to track places that required urgent attention.
+These updates helped people to reach out to their loved ones who were untraceable.
+It also helped them raise funds for relief work, and provide useful information on emergency numbers.
+Apart form that it also helped in decimating information about shelter homes, transportation, as well as local availability of food.
+Law enforcement agencies and NGOs were also able to track places that required urgent attention.

 However, as with everything, there is a flip side to this powerful tool.